Furnace Yellow Flame Issues | Why Furnace Flame is Yellow Instead of Blue

 Owner & Lead HVAC Technician

 In Portland, where natural gas furnaces are the norm and Energy Trust programs encourage high-efficiency heating, yellow flame issues are particularly concerning.
-Understanding why your furnace flame is yellow and how to fix it can prevent costly repairs, improve your home's safety, and ensure efficient heating throughout our mild but variable winters.
+Understanding why your furnace flame is yellow and how to fix it can prevent costly repairs, improve your home's safety, and ensure efficient heating services throughout our mild but variable winters.

 What Normal vs. Yellow Flames Look Like